samhinshaw/blog/_posts/2017-09-13_ligatures.md

 ### Web

-For web, you can simply use the WOFF2 webfont files!
+For web, you can use the WOFF2 webfont files.
 In your site's CSS, simply add:

 ```css
 /* Make pre tags use Fira Code and use ligatures */